ventus-ag/docs/_docs/quickstarts/create-linux-vm.md

 # Create a Linux virtual machine in the VENTUS portal

-VENTUS virtual machines (VMs) can be created through the VENTUS portal.
+{% include alert.html type="info" title="VENTUS virtual machines (VMs) can be created through the VENTUS portal.
 The VENTUS portal is a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the VENTUS portal to deploy a Linux virtual machine (VM) running ubuntu-1604-xenial.
+This quickstart shows you how to use the VENTUS portal to deploy a Linux virtual machine (VM) running ubuntu-1604-xenial" content="" %}

  ## Sign in to VENTUS

 Sign in to the [VENTUS portal](https://cloud.vstack.ga).